In this message, I will continue to explore what it means to make

 Our Founder shared with us his secrets of Taekwon-Do training and

-introduced speed-motions (particularly the natural, slow, continuous
+introduced speed-motions (particularly the natural, slow, continuous and

-and connecting movements: soft motions), breathing control, and the
+connecting movements: soft motions), breathing control, and the

 implementation of the well-known “sine wave”.
 After mature reflection,

-he made major changes to the ITF system to achieve a balance between
+he made major changes to the ITF system to achieve a balance between the

-ITF practitioners to adopt Taekwon-Do as their way of life and enjoy a
+practitioners to adopt Taekwon-Do as their way of life and enjoy a

-An obvious example of his attention to detail is the name our
+An obvious example of his attention to detail is the name our Founder

-physical and the philosophical in harmony.
+philosophical in harmony.

 When you reach a certain level of knowledge and understanding of